eadsjr/pgdoc/doc/node/CRUD_Examples.md

 Here are some Javascript examples of how to do this using `pgdoc`.

-For these examples to work, you must have first run the install script.
+For these examples to work, you must have first have completed the [install process for you operating system][install].

 Then in your Javascript file include the module.